MaxEaton/PythonCompiler/README.md

 3. Logical operators are desugared into control blocks to support short circuiting and loops are desugared into infinite loops with a conditional break.
 4. Complex statements are flattened into simple statements within the AST.
 5. The flattened AST is converted into Python code for intermediate validation.
+6. The AST is converted into an IR that is then subdivided into a control flow graph (CFG).
+7. Overloaded operations are type checked at runtime to determine the appropriate operation to perform.
-6. Liveness analysis is performed and an interference graph is constructed.
+8. Liveness analysis is performed and an interference graph is constructed.
-7. The interference graph is colored using a naive register allocation algorithm, and spill code is inserted as needed.
+9. The interference graph is colored using a naive register allocation algorithm, and spill code is inserted as needed.
-8. The flattened and transformed program is converted into x86 assembly using the assigned register locations.
+10. The transformed program is converted into x86 assembly using the assigned register locations.

 ## Examples